 Students and mentors meet a minimum of 3 to 5 times for at least one half day per visit.
 The program is structured to ensure the opportunity for success by providing flexibility to meet the needs of each mentor/mentee.
 Student participants are required to attend an orientation prior to the externship.
 Each mentor/mentee establish goals and plan logistics for their shadowing experience.

 Meetings are held at the mentor’s office and/or affiliated hospital.
 Students observe all the ‘typical’ daily activities including patient exams, surgeries, paperwork, phone calls, meetings, etc. Mentors may also arrange for students to shadow fellow practitioners in other specialties to broaden the student’s experience.
-If accepted into the program, students have the option to participate in a supplemental radiology rotation program.
-Students meet three times with an attending radiologist and is in addition to the required visits with the assigned physician.

 Students are required to journal reflections about their experiences.
 Students must submit their journal and complete a program evaluation at the conclusion of the experience.